google/transit/gtfs/spec/en/reference.md

 [Frequencies.txt](#frequenciestxt) represents trips that operate on regular headways (time between trips).
 This file can be used to represent two different types of service.

-* Frequency-based service (`exact_times`=`0`) in which service does not follow a fixed schedule throughout the the day.
+* Frequency-based service (`exact_times`=`0`) in which service does not follow a fixed schedule throughout the day.
 Instead, operators attempt to strictly maintain predetermined headways for trips.
 * A compressed representation of schedule-based service (`exact_times`=`1`) that has the exact same headway for trips over specified time period(s).
 In schedule-based service operators try to strictly adhere to a schedule.